H.R. 2854: Neighborhood Homes Investment Act

 What H.R.
 2854 actually does.

-Homes have to stay affordable for owner-occupants
+Homes are reserved for owner-occupants

-Quick resales trigger payback
+Quick resales trigger a payback

 States control who gets the credits

-Owner rehab projects can claim up to $50,000
+Owners can claim up to $50,000 to rehab their own home

 Who benefits from H.R.
 2854?

-Small builders and rehabbers working in distressed neighborhoods
+Small builders and rehabbers in distressed areas

 Who is affected by H.R.
 2854?